-When feeding your pet a new food, introduce it slowly.
+When feeding your pet a new Dog Food or Cat Food, introduce it slowly.
 If you feed too much too soon, your pet could suffer from stomach upset, vomiting, excess gas, constipation, or diarrhea.

 Intestinal Bacteria Play An Important Role

 Normal bacteria in the intestine help your dog or cat digest food.
 A sudden change in food can result in changes to the number and type of bacteria and their ability to help digest food.
 These changes can lead to intestinal upset.
 Therefore, your pet must be switched to a new food slowly.

 We recommend switching to a new food gradually over the course of 7-10 days.
 For example, make a mixture that contains 25% of the new food and 75% of the old food and feed that for three days.
 Then make it 50-50 for three more days, then 75% new food and 25% old food for three more days.
 If your pet seems comfortable with this progression, you can start feeding 100% new food.